kijetesantakalu912345/EBF5-AP-ScriptMods/README.md

 ## Contributing notes
 - This project uses JPEXS free flash decompiler.
-- scripts are in the `./import/` folder.
+- Scripts are in the `./import/` folder.
 - Due to compiler issues, only modified scripts are put into the `./import/scripts/` folder.<br>
 reimport `./import/` with JPEXS or copy paste modified scripts into JPEXS when you want to apply changes.<br>
 - Most assets can't easily be imported/exported with JPEXS because sprites can only be imported as gif,<br>